-We are examining the importance of cookbooks in our lives all month because October is National Cookbook Month.
+Every October we get the chance to examine the importance of cookbooks in our lives because it’s National Cookbook Month.
 The staff has been talking about cookbooks and sharing our favorites.
 This time we are looking at three of the American classics.

 My favorite cookbook?
 For me it is the Joy of Cooking.
 It’s old, well stained and holds a sentimental value, as it was a gift.
 It covered everything, appetizers, soups, different cuts, roasting/cooking times, how to set the table, dessert.
 Perfect bible for the home chef!